kevinluong21/wordle/README.md

 2. In the Wordle directory in your terminal
 3. In the terminal, enter the following command: php -S localhost:8000
 2. Open [localhost:8000](<http://localhost:8000)>) in your web browser
+3. Choose to Play As Guest or Login as User or Admin.
-3. Start guessing words and have fun!
+4. Start guessing words and have fun!

 ### Use from an Admin's Perspective

-Admin Username: admin@wordle.com
+Admin Email Address: admin@wordle.com
 Admin Password: hello123

-As an admin, click on 'Login' and enter the provided username and password above to access the admin dashboard.
-Then, click the 'Login' button to login.
+As an admin, click on 'Login' and enter the provided email address and password above to access the admin dashboard.
+After clicking the 'Login' button, you will be redirected to the admin display page.
+This page allows admins to mannage leaderboard data and user information.
+This features a sectio to view the leaderboard of correct words and a section to manage the complete list of the users, including adding new users.

 ### Use from an User's Perspective

+Guest Email Address: guest@wordle.com

 As a user, you can either 'Play as Guest' or 'Login'.
-If you don't have an account, click on 'Sign up' on the login page and provide your email address, password and country to create an account.
+If you don't have an account, click on 'Sign up' on the login page and provide your nickname, email address, password and country to create an account.
+Once you are logged in, you will be redirected to Wordle game.
+Continue reading the documentation to understand the instructions for the game.

 ### Gameplay
 The goal of the game is to guess the correct five-letter word within six tries.
 After typing in a guess of the word, press enter to submit your guess.
 Ensure that your guess is a valid word in order to proceed.
 To make corrections, use the backspace key to edit your entry.